Algebraic independence and normality of the values of Mahler's functions: Extrapolative construction

+In this section we present (a simple version of) the extrapolative construction elaborated in~\cite{PP_KF}.
+A version of the construction that we need is stated in Proposition~\ref{annexe_P7}.
+As the statement of Proposition~\ref{annexe_P7} uses in a significant way the notion of $K$-functions, introduced in~\cite{PP_KF}, we remind in this section the relavant definitions from~\cite{PP_KF}.
+Please note that here we consider only a restricted version which is sufficient for our purposes.
+We refer the reader to~\cite{PP_KF} for a more general version.

 We start with some notations.
-For every integer $t\in\mnn$ and every formal power series (for instance, for every analytic function) $g\in\mcc((\b{z}))$ we denote by $D_t(g)$ the $t$-th coefficient of $g$ (we follow the notation introduced in~\cite{PP_KF}).
-Further, for every $\Dc\subset\mnn^n$ and every $t\in\mnn$ we define
+Let $m\geq 1$ be an integer and let $f_1(z),\dots,f_m(z)$ be functions analytic at $0$ with a radius on convergence at least 1.
+For every integer $i\in\mnn$ and every formal power series (for instance, for every function analytic at $z=0$) $g\in\mcc((\b{z}))$ we denote by $D_i(g)$ the $i$-th coefficient of $g$ (we follow the notation introduced in~\cite{PP_KF}).
+Further, for every $\Dc\subset\mnn^n$ and every $i\in\mnn$ we define